-It is a surreal place that reminds us of post-war deserted cities.
-Ruined buildings and abandoned mines surrounded by a ghostly silence.
+It is a surreal place, reminiscent of deserted post-war cities.
+Ruined buildings and abandoned mines surrounded by ghostly silence.

-In 1943, in the middle of World War II, this ore was of strategic importance, given its use in the manufacture of war material.
-Tons of tungsten is exported to Germany, initially legally and later smuggled in wine barrels.
+We are in the middle of World War II and this coveted ore was of strategic importance, given its use in the manufacture of war material.
+Tons of tungsten was exported to Germany, initially legally and later as contraband hidden in wine barrels.

-The region, in the 1940s, became an “El Dorado” completely altering the habits of the inhabitants of a rough and hard region, as was the life of the people who for years struggled to get the scarce sustenance out of the land and who, from the day for the night, he discovered wealth at the height of a wealthy heyday, and then plunged into the most vile misery.
+The region, in the 1940s, became an “El Dorado” completely altering the habits of the inhabitants of a rough and hard region, like the life of a people who for years struggled to get off the land and who, from day to day.
+At night, he discovered wealth at the height of a wealthy heyday, and then plunged into the most vile misery.

 As it becomes a protected area, your visit always requires special care for the fragile surrounding environment.
-Access is via a pedestrian trail, whose starting point is located next to Portela do Homem.
+Access is via a pedestrian trail, the starting point of which is located next to Portela do Homem.